jezza711/interviewproject/README.md

 Step 4: Use the App
 After you run the last command, the terminal will give you a local web address (like http://localhost:3000).
 Just copy and paste that link into your web browser to start using the app.

+If ever stuck screenshot the error into chat gpt or use co-pilot